What is 3D Digital Mammography with Tomosynthesis (DBT)?

 Digital Breast Tomosynthesis (DBT) acquires a series of low-dose images at different angles, the acquired images are reconstructed into a series of high-resolution slices displayed individually or dynamically in a cine mode making the Hexagonal pixels distribute the electrical field more efficiently than traditional square pixels, to capture stronger signals with less noise obtaining exceptionally sharp images, even at low dose.

-Digital Mammography offers shorter examination times and significantly improved patient comfort and convenience since the time the patient must remain still is much shorter.
-With digital spot-view mammography, images are acquired digitally and displayed immediately on the system monitor.
+3D Digital Mammography with Tomosynthesis (DBT) offers shorter examination times and significantly improved patient comfort and convenience since the time the patient must remain still is much shorter.

-Digital mammography offers several advantages over conventional film mammography, including:
+3D Digital Mammography with Tomosynthesis (DBT) offers several advantages over regular digital Mammography, including:

-- Higher detection rate of breast cancer in:
+- Higher detection rate of breast cancer and less call backs in:

 - Women under 50

 - Less pain and discomfort due to the new Comfort Paddle Design

 - Less Radiation